 In addition, the eligible provider must use its own data in demonstrating past effectiveness.
-The state reserves the right to implement an adult education rule or policy that is not a federal requirement; however, if this is the case, the Department of Career Education, Adult Education Division will clearly identify it as a State or outlying area requirement.
+The state reserves the right to implement an adult education rule or policy that is not a federal requirement; however, if this is the case, the Adult Education Services Division will clearly identify it as a State or outlying area requirement.